mfornace/nupack-docs-dev/sources/model.md

 For a loop defined as a list of N snippets, a stacking state is specified as a string composed of one letter per snippet.
 For each snippet, the returned letter is:

 - `'s'` if the snippet contains only 2 nucleotides, each base-paired to a nucleotide in the adjacent snippet, with the two base pairs coaxially stacked on each other
-- `'b'` if  both the 5' and 3' unpaired nucleotides are dangle stacking on adjacent base pairs
+- `'b'` if  both the 5$'$ and 3$'$ unpaired nucleotides are dangle stacking on adjacent base pairs
-- `'5'` if only the 5'-most unpaired base is dangle stacking on its adjacent base pair
+- `'5'` if only the 5$'$-most unpaired base is dangle stacking on its adjacent base pair
-- `'3'` if only the 3'-most unpaired base is dangle stacking its adjacent base pair
+- `'3'` if only the 3$'$-most unpaired base is dangle stacking its adjacent base pair
-- `'n'` if no bases in the snippet are engaged in coaxial or dangle stacking
+- `'n'` if none of the above apply (i.e., the snippet does not have a dangle at either the 5$'$ or 3$'$ end nor does it contain only 2 adjacent nucleotides participating in a coaxial stack)

 For example, the following figures illustrate snippet annotations for coaxial and dangle stacking states in representative multiloops and exterior loops:

 > <img src="../figs/stackingnotation.png" alt="Stacking notation" title="Stacking notation" width="600" />

-In Python, the `stack_energies` method returns a `dict` from stacking state strings to stacking state energies:
+For a specified multiloop or exterior loop sequence and structure, the `stack_energies` method returns a set of stacking state strings each with a corresponding stacking state free energy (kcal/mol):

 ``` python
 # Calculate the dangle stacking state free energies for an exterior loop